 This blog post addresses the frequently asked queries about R Programming.
-After facing certain issues regarding the same, I decided to tackle this situation in the best way possible.
-I thought creating an informative guide stating all the required information on R Programming will be the best thing to overcome all the queries.
+After facing certain issues regarding R, I decided to tackle this situation in the best way possible.
+My thoughts were along the lines of creating an informative guide stating all the required information on R Programming.

-Moving ahead with this approach, I have collected all the required data, arranged it in a flow and below I am presenting it to you all!
+Moving ahead with this approach, I have collected all the required data, arranged it in an easy-to-follow flow, which you can find further down this post.

 What Is R Programming?